natcap/invest.users-guide/source/en/ndr.rst

 Nutrient Loads
 --------------

 Loads are the sources of nutrients associated with each pixel of the landscape.
 Consistent with the export coefficient literature (California Regional Water Quality Control Board Central Coast Region, 2013; Reckhow et al., 1980), load values for each LULC class are derived from empirical measures of nutrient export (e.g. nutrient export running off urban areas, crops, etc.).
-If information is available on the amount of nutrient applied (e.g. fertilizer, livestock waste, atmospheric deposition), it is possible to use it by estimating the on-pixel nutrient use, and apply this correction factor to obtain the load parameters.
+Alternately, if information is available on the amount of nutrient applied (e.g. fertilizer, livestock waste, atmospheric deposition), it is possible to use it by estimating the on-pixel nutrient use, and applying this correction factor to obtain the load parameters.
+Please see the Data Needs section for more information.

 Next, each pixel’s load is modified to account for the local runoff potential.
 The LULC-based loads defined above are averages for the region, but each pixel’s contribution will depend on the amount of runoff transporting nutrients (Endreny and Wood, 2003; Heathwaite et al., 2005).
 As a simple approximation, the loads can be modified as follows: